embed-dsp/ed_git_guides/readme.txt

 # Rename/Move
 git mv <from> <to>

+# Remove file from version control and from workspace
+git rm <file>

 # Remove file from version control without removing it from workspace
 git rm --cached <file>